-The Innovation Challenge includes two rounds of judging.
+The Changemaker Challenge includes two rounds of judging.
 The first round consists of proposal evaluation.
 The second round includes proposal evaluation and an elevator pitch competition.
 Read below for judging criteria details and be sure to check out Innovation Challenge Dates & Deadlines.

 FIRST ROUND JUDGING: Proposal Evaluation

 For the first round of judging, an expert panel of community members and ASU affiliates will evaluate proposals.
 There are three judging criteria: innovation, impact and implementation.
 For more details about the judging criteria and scoring please check out the judge scorecard.

 To earn high marks in the Innovation category, demonstrate a compelling need for your innovative concept by connecting it to an ASU Challenge and explain your idea clearly and concisely.

 To earn high marks in the Impact category, be sure to explain the expected impact for your idea, metrics for how you will evaluate your success, and how your idea will sustain over time.

 To earn high marks in the Implementation category, demonstrate that you can successfully implement your idea by providing a feasible timeline, potential challenges and solutions, explanation of who is working on the project (team members and/or mentors) and an appropriate budget.